-Marketing teams can use predictive analytics to target the most profitable products/services to certain customer groups or suggest complementary goods and services based on customer buying behavior.
+Marketing teams can use predictive analytics customer behavior to target the most profitable products/services to certain client groups or suggest complementary goods and services based on customer buying behavior.
 It can help gain more insights about customer behavior and explore repeat customers to create additional business opportunities.
 Predictive analytics in marketing allows prioritizing customers by their likeliness to purchase the highest-margin products or initiate returns.

 Also, AI can help build effective marketing and advertising strategies by detecting the right audience and the right channel, as well as creating the proper messages and offers.
 To sum it all up:

 5 Ways to Use Predictive Analytics in Marketing

 Digital marketing predictive analytics helps to segment your audience the most meaningful way, be it information about their behavior, demographics, interests, or other variables.
 Also, it allows showing the importance of each parameter.
 Cluster models allow finding patterns that may appear useful to your audience.
 This modeling type is used in different spheres:

 - In streaming services to identify high usage and low usage users and offer paid subscriptions to the necessary group